Carolyn Caprioni, RN, BSN

 312.433.6179

-LaVeisha is the Vice President for YAP's Southeast region.
-LaVeisha joined YAP in 2011 as the Program Director for Chatham County-YAP located in Savannah, GA.
+LaVeisha Cummings is Vice President for YAP's Southeast region.
+LaVeisha joined YAP in 2011 as Program Director for Chatham County-YAP located in Savannah, GA.
 In her current role, LaVeisha provides operational support and training to programs located in FL, GA, & SC.

-LaVeisha received her Bachelor’s Degree in Speech & Theatre from Albany State University, her Master’s Degree in Counseling & Psychology from Troy University and her Doctorate Degree in Christian Counseling from Jacksonville Theological Seminary.
+LaVeisha received a Bachelor’s degree in Speech & Theatre from Albany State University, a Master’s degree in Counseling & Psychology from Troy University and a Doctorate degree in Christian Counseling from Jacksonville Theological Seminary.
 LaVeisha is a published author and playwright.
-She brings to YAP a wealth of experience in both residential and community based programs working with youth considered at-risk.
+She brings to YAP a wealth of experience in both residential and community-based programs working with youth considered at-risk.

 Vivian Davis